 Once through, you are encouraged to wander and explore at your own pace.
 In fact you are even told to revisit rooms as the light exhibitions change over time giving you an ever changing experience.

 It was great fun and one that is designed to be enjoyed by people of all ages and tastes.
-My husband hates art galleries and to put it bluntly is just not interested in understanding the underlying meaning, but enjoyed the 4 hours it took for us to explore the museum.
+My husband hates art galleries and to put it bluntly is just not interested in understanding the underlying meaning, but enjoyed the 4 hours it took for us to explore this museum.
 There is so much to see and do.
 It is definitely a place for all the senses but the biggest attraction is the more kinaesthetic approach to art.
 The fact that people can physically enjoy each exhibition and feel apart of each room, really creates a unique experience.
 Add to that, the fact that you are free to take photos (no flash obviously) and take videos also means that you have a myriad of locations to play and create your own artwork, if that is your passion.

 It is certainly mine and we had great fun playing around.
 I will leave you with a few pictures that we took…